Skip to content Eastern Oregon University homepage

 Applied Sociology

 The basis of applied sociology is to take the lessons learned in the classroom and apply them to real-world situations with the aim to bring about positive social change.
-Put simply, it’s taking the next step from theory into practice, according to Sociology at Work.
+Applied sociologists work across a wide range of sectors — from government and nonprofits to healthcare and education — translating sociological research into actionable strategies.

 Applied sociology can take on many different forms.
 For example, public policy experts can draw on certain theories to make recommendations for pieces of legislation.
 Similarly, it can include working with community members to conduct research and learn about what kinds of developments would be best suited to the needs of local citizens.